MaximumOctopus/FlightSimAdventureCreator/README.md

 To-do list (in no particular order):

-Unit tests (this one is in the correct order!)

-A proper manual.

 Fixing the UTF8 import of airport names.

 Adding more valid MSFS aiports (if you find one that's not in the fcas list, then please tell me!).